 Use this tab to uncover where your experience is failing your users.
 As soon as you start filling out the 'Template' tab, this session will automatically start generating visual graphs to illustrate where your experience is been weaker.
 You will be able to analyze the experience not only by heuristics but also by breaking it down by sub-heuristics.

 This tab does the same as the previous one, but instead of covering the heuristics been audited, it will provide you feedback regarding your volume of design debt.
 Here, you will uncover where your symptoms.
 As soon as you start filling out the 'Template' tab, this session will automatically start generating visual graphs to illustrate where your design needs the most payout.
 You will be able to analyze the debt not only by heuristics but also by UX, visual, and operational design debt.

 5. Impact-effort Matrix

 Do you have lots of work that waiting to prioritize?

 - Nielsen, J. (1995).
-10 Usability Heuristics for User Interface Design
+10 Usability Heuristics for User Interface Design.

-.
+- Nielsen, J. (1994).
+Enhancing the explanatory power of usability heuristics.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '94).
 Association for Computing Machinery, New York, NY, USA, 152–158.